h2oai/h2o-llmstudio/documentation/docs/guide/experiments/export-trained-model.md

 inputs = tokenizer(prompt, return_tensors="pt", add_special_tokens=False).to("cuda")
 # generate configuration can be modified to your needs
-tokens = model.generate(
+tokens = llm_studio.app_utils.sections.chat_update.generate(
     **inputs,  # Input any question for the model.
 Ex: "What is the capital of USA?" max_new_tokens=256,
     temperature=0.3,
     repetition_penalty=1.2,